fhsuae/miniproject3AlexanderEscobedo-/README.md

 Start the Flask development server:
 ```
-flask --app flaskr run
+flask --app app run
 ```
 Open your web browser and go to:
 ```
 http://127.0.0.1:5000/
 ```
-* You should see the Scholarship Tracker homepage.
+You should see the Scholarship Tracker homepage.
 ### Using an IDE(Optional)

-If you are using an IDE like PyCharm or similar:
+If you are using an IDE like PyCharm or VS Code:

-* Select the current file in the project.
+* Open the project folder.

-* Go to Edit Configurations.

-* Click Add New Configuration and choose Flask Server.
+* Go to Run Configurations → Add New Configuration → Flask Server.

-* On the right-hand side, select the script you want to run — in this project, choose app/.
+* Set the target script to the app package.

-* Use the Play button to start the Flask development server.
+* Click the Run ▶️ button to start the development server.

-This ensures the IDE knows which Flask app to execute and allows you to run the project with one click.
+This lets you run and debug the Flask app with one click.

 ## Project Pages
 The app contains the following pages:
 * Home / Index – View all scholarships